Visitor

 Join us on the ground to share your skills and learn from the Lahu community and become part of a unique journey of cultural exchange and sustainable development.

-CAFE LAHU welcomes volunteers from all over the world who want to contribute their time and expertise in:
+CAFE LAHU welcomes visitors, students and learners from all over the world who are interested in exploring and experiencing:

 • Cultural documentation and promotion